An American's Guide to Positivus Music Festival and The Emerging Baltic Scene

 Located in Latvia’s Zvejnieku Park along the Gulf of Riga in the coastal town of Salacgrīva, Positvus fest-goers can bask in its chill beach scene.
 Sprawling fields of greenery lead to embracing forestry and counter the sands of the Gulf’s tranquil coastline (called the Mazjūra in Latvian).

-“I think we have managed to create very interesting lineups,” says Irbina, now in her fifth year putting these schedules together.
+“I think we have managed to create very interesting lineups,” says Irbina, now in her sixth year putting these schedules together.
 “As for headliners, we do work like any other festival—with our bookers who help us to find the best artists for Positivus.”

 But Positivus also remains committed to its representation of Baltic music and musicians.
 The intimate I Love You stage hosts only local Baltic acts, and the Arts and Nature stage — the most ensconced in Latvia’s natural habitat — showcases traditional Baltic music and cultural readings.
 Additionally, the Palladium stage (Positivus’ largest indoor stage), features performances by both local and foreign acts, as part of a collaboration with Tallinn Music Week, to introduce Estonian bands.